harrymt/exploring-nextjs/README.md

 # Exploring next.js

-Exploring the possibilities of next.js.
+Exploring the possibilities of next.js for server rendered React apps.

 ### Development